 Binding style: Hardback

-Details of illustrations: 80 illustrations
+Details of illustrations: 80 illustrations, the original sword and buckler drawings.

 Jeffrey Forgeng serves as Curator of Arms & Armor and Medieval Art at the Worcester Art Museum in Massachusetts and as adjunct professor of Humanities at Worcester Polytechnic Institute.
 He is the author of multiple books on medieval and Renaissance history, and is one of just a handful of scholars with specialist knowledge of the martial arts techniques of the period.
 His work on the I.33 manuscript is internationally renowned.